-Home / Disorders / Brachial Plexus Injury
+Home / Brachial Plexus Injury

 A quick guide to Brachial Plexus Injury

 When you grab a pan that is too hot to hold, your brachial plexus is one to tell you about it.
-While minor injuries to your brachial plexus can heal easily, severe injuries can leave you paralyzed.
+While minor injuries to your brachial plexus injury can heal easily, severe injuries can leave you paralyzed.
 However, getting the best treatment and rehabilitation from world-renowned neurologist Dr Na’eem Sadiq can help you recover as soon as possible.

-Decoding Brachial Plexus Injury
+Decoding.
+Brachial Plexus Injury

 The brachial plexus is a bundle of nerves that stems from nerve roots in the neck and torso.
 It controls the motions of your wrists, hands, and arms, allowing you to raise your arm, type on your keyboard, or even throw a baseball.
-Brachial Plexus Injury occurs when these nerves are stretched, compressed, or in the most serious cases, ripped apart or torn away from the spinal cord.
+A Brachial Plexus Injury occurs when these nerves are stretched, compressed, or in the most serious cases, ripped apart or torn away from the spinal cord.

 Symptoms of Brachial Plexus Injury